 Hire an experienced fintech development team to make your startup the next unicorn.

-The number of opportunities is overwhelming, so we’ve hand-picked the five most prominent technologies to use.
+The number of opportunities is abundant, so we’ve hand-picked the five most prominent technologies to use.

 A recent forecast predicts that the global blockchain market is expected to reach $22.46 billion by 2026, growing at a CAGR of 72.99%.

 The technology removes third parties from transactions, provides a decentralized network, and creates digital ledgers.
-These features solve many challenges facing the fintech industry.
+These features solve many challenges in fintech outlined above.

 AI has already been used in fintech for some time.
 In the majority of cases, it was implemented for real-time fraud detection and finance analysis.